Prevent churn with cancellation flows

-The Cancellation Flow is designed to reduce active churn by retaining customers who attempt to cancel their subscriptions.
+The cancellation flow is a churn prevention tool designed to retain customers who attempt to cancel their subscriptions.

-- If there is a Cancellation Flow, you can suggest the customer additional benefits to encourage them to keep their subscription as well as ask them to pass an exit survey.
+- If there is a cancellation flow, you can offer the customer additional benefits to encourage them to keep their subscription and ask them to complete an exit survey.
 This way, you can:

 - Reduce churn by giving customers alternatives (discounts, plan changes, help options) that make staying attractive.